qwaneu/qwaneu.github.io/_drafts/legacy-devops-strategy.md

 [Cargo Cult Science by Richard P. Feynman, 1974 - pdf](http://calteches.library.caltech.edu/51/02/CargoCult.pdf)

 [Steve McConnell applied Cargo Cults to Software Engineering in 2000.](https://stevemcconnell.com/articles/cargo-cult-software-engineering/)

+Ad Men made us think about the work of writer Willem Elsschot, who was an Ad Men himself.
+In particular the novels "Lijmen" (Glueing) and "Het Been" (The Leg), which revolves around a kind of scam set in the 1930s that is still around today.
+There doesn't seem to be an english translation, but [Wikipedia has a reasonable enlish summary of the movie](https://en.wikipedia.org/wiki/Lijmen/Het_Been).

+Credits: Marc Evers for editing, and also thinking of Elsschot.

 <aside>
   <h3>@@</h3>